ktsujister/debami/README.md

 #### Any required parameters not provided, will be requested for during run time at the command line.

 ## Packer
-Packer can easily be install via the following, https://packer.io/docs/installation.html
+Packer can easily be installed via the following instructions, https://packer.io/docs/installation.html

 ## dpkg-scanpackages